moacirrf/xboxdrv_scripts/README.md

 ```
 It means that your device will act like a xbox/xbox360 controller.

-  7- Enjoy, if have success you will don't to deal with mapping programs.
+  7- Enjoy, if have success you will don't need to deal with mapping programs.

 ## Problems